Ariana Grande Pal Claims ‘Money Is No Object’ For Quickie Wedding To Pete Davidson

 The pair had only confirmed their relationship together on Wednesday, May 30, with a quirky Instagram photo captioned “The chamber of secrets has been opened,” She also shared a photo of him sweetly kissing her on the cheek on Thursday, May 31, and captioned it: “I thought u into my life???? woah! look at my mind????⚡????.”

 Prior to dating Davidson, Grande was in a relationship with rapper Mac Miller.
 They announced in May that they were going their separate ways after two years of dating.
-The break-up, however, was met with a lot of firing back from fans, claiming Grande moved too quickly into her new entanglement.
+The breakup, however, was met with a lot of firing back from fans, claiming Grande moved too quickly into her new entanglement.
 However, it appears with the speed things are progressing with the two, that Grande has found something in this new relationship that she has not before.